 Wait, what's that deductible all about?

 The deductible is the insurance company's way to prevent small claims.
 In a claim, you pay the first $250 and the insurance company will cover the rest.
-That's to keep you from filing a claim for the $30 of Advil and IcyHot you bought the day after your last gallery installation.
+That's to keep you from filing a claim for the $30 of Advil and IcyHot you bought your performer when she stubbed her toe.

 Most volunteer accident policies are reimbursement-based.
 You will pay the expenses out of pocket, and the insurance company will reimburse the total amount minus the deductible.
 So don't forget to keep copies of all of your bills and receipts!